clubrobot/team-2015/README.md

 ![](img/INSA-Rennes-logo.png)

 Created in 1966, INSA Rennes is a member of the INSA Group, the leading French network of state graduate and post graduate engineering schools, composed of 6 schools in France, 7 partner schools and 1 international INSA in Morocco.
 The education at INSA is split in two parts : the first two years are preparatory classes that enable good grounding in the scientific bases and techniques.
-The last three years are one of the seven engineering specialities being taught at INSA :
+In the last three years are taught one of the seven engineering specialities :

 * __Information, Communication Systems & Technologies__
    * Electronics and Computer Engineering